jillix/bind-filter/README.md

 ],
 // define type to select
 setTypes: ['typeA', 'template', 'typeB'],
-// TODO this might become obsolete when this option can be set on individual filters
-enabled: false,
 // TODO - get field names and type dynamicaly from db
 //      - the type should define what fields are searchable and which not (probably all default searchable)
 type: 'template',